fhiso/tsc-governance/vocabularies.md

-*This document is a pre-alpha draft posted for internal comment only.
+*This document is an alpha draft posted for internal comment only.
 Comments should be directed to the [tsc-public mailing list](/tsc-public).*

+**About examples**  The examples presented in this draft are intended to illustrate their immediate topics only; this document does not define any actual *vocabularies*.
+As actual *vocablaries* are defined the examples herein may be updated to reflect them.

 # Preferred nature of vocabularies